MagdalenaSadowska/Retail-Sales-Data-Quality-Preparation/README.md

 WHERE CAST(base_price AS decimal(10,2)) < 0.01;
 ```

 In this query, I also used the condition WHERE CAST(base_price AS decimal(10,2)) < 0.01, since the input data for this column is nvarchar(50), and I wanted to make sure the comparison to a number would work correctly and predictably.
 The result showed that there is no value below 0.01 in the base_price column.
-So I also wanted to check what the lowest and highest base price in this column were.
+So I also wanted to check what the lowest and highest base prices in this column were.

 ```sql
 SELECT